 Has your Council taken any pollinator-friendly actions?
 If so, have a staff member log them on our online mapping system, Actions for Pollinators, to get the credit you deserve!
 Help us track the build-up of food and shelter in our landscape (Instructions for logging a Council site).

-- Please visit our Resources page to find presentations, posters, How-to-guides, and signage templates.
+- Please visit our Resources page to find signage templates, presentations, posters, How-to-guides, and pollinator-friendly plant lists.

 Sincere thanks to Bernadette Guest, Heritage Officer with Waterford City & County Council, and Filmmaker Peter Cutler from CrowCragProductions.com for making the video above about how Councils can protect Pollinators.